somaij/portfolio-2021/content/work/islamic-forum-of-canada.md

       This extensive list of questions was sent out to the 7 volunteers and were answered thoroughly.
 I was able to extract the main priorities of the mosque and it’s community.

+      1. Be great to look at, and extremely easy to use due to the wide demographic of users.

+      2. Automate or simplify as many tasks as possible to free up the managing team’s time.
+Things such as donations, creating events, special function requests (marriage for example)

+      3. Gather donations

+      4. Let members quickly check the current daily prayer times.

+      5. Sell members on their school programs

+      6. Present Islam in a non-daunting way to Canadian-Muslims and be an informational resource for the Mosque.
 ctaTitle: Questions?
 I may have answers!
 ctaText: If you'd like to find out more, please get in touch.
 ctaBtn: Let's Chat